Snatch Me Out!: Fashion

 For the runway, Elle Vosque wears a candy cane-inspired red-and-white outfit.
 She carries a large candy cane.
 Sillexa Diction wears a blue dress and she opens a box to reveal a piece of coal.
 Bonnie Ann Clyde presents a gold-colored outfit.
 Tayris Mongardi wears a showgirl-inspired outfit with a large snowflake headpiece.
 Paige Three's nutcracker-inspired outfit is black and red.
 She wears a tall black hat and carries a "naughty list", which names Visage.
 Bones wears an outfit inspired by Mrs. Claus.
 She carries a teddy bear.
 Catrin Feelings also wears an outfit inspired by nutcrackers.

+Reception

+Bonne Ann Clyde subsequently offered messages from "Chair" on Cameo.